Terms & conditions: McDonald's Player Escort

 By Gregg Davies

+Terms and conditions for the FourFourTwo.com competiton - in association with McDonald's - for two youngsters, aged between 7 and 11 years, to be player escorts for England v Switzerland on June 4 2011.

-1. Rules: Please note that, in addition to these provisions, entrants are bound by both the Promoter’s and the Supplemental Rules For Third Party Promotions Featuring Football-Themed Prizes Supplied By McDonald’s (“General Rules”) at www.mcdonalds.co.uk/policies/football-terms-and-conditions.shtml
+1. Rules: Please note that, in addition to these Provisions, entrants are bound by both the Promoter’s terms and conditions and the Supplemental Rules For Third Party Promotions Featuring Football-Themed Prizes Supplied By McDonald’s (“General Rules”) at www.mcdonalds.co.uk/policies/football-terms-and-conditions.shtml.

 2. Participants: Must be 18 and over and UK resident and a parent or guardian of the child wanting to receive a place as a player escort.

-3. Duration of Promotion: Enter the Promotion between October 19 and November 9 inclusive.
+3. Duration of promotion: Enter the Promotion between May 11 2011 and [time and date] inclusive.

 4. Entry Criteria: Answer a question correctly to be entered in to a draw for a chance to win.